-Deliverables: Individual models to make up an operating model (a collection of models depicting uncertainty, scenarios, and various hypotheses about the population and fisheries) that will satisfy the objectives defined by MSAB members.
+Deliverables: An operating model comprised of a collection of individual models depicting uncertainty, scenarios, and various hypotheses about the population and fisheries that will simulate the Pacific halibut population with variability and produce outputs that can be used to evaluate management procedures against objectives defined by the MSAB.

-Relevance: An operating model are necessary to examine structural uncertainty and to answer specific management questions.
+Relevance: An operating model is necessary to examine structural uncertainty and to answer specific management questions.

-Resources: IPHC staff, MSE researcher, computer programmer, computing time, review by the SRB and MSAB, external peer review.
+Resources: IPHC staff, computing time, review by the SRB and MSAB, external peer review.

-Relation to other tasks: The further development of operating models will be guided by the tasks necessary to complete (Appendix A).
+Relation to other tasks: The development of operating models will be guided by other tasks.
 In particular, expanding the spatial complexity will be necessary to appropriately evaluate management procedures (Task 3) related to TCEY distribution against goals and objectives (Task 1).
 These operating models will be used within the closed-loop simulation framework (Task 4).